Driver Vehicle Inspection Report - DVIR

 Create New DVIR Record

-Date will default to the current date.
+Date-will default to the current date.
 This can be backdated if filling out a historical inspection record.

 Press Pass or Failed on each checklist item to proceed to the next row.
-Pass means the checklist item has no issues.
-Failed means that a problem with the checklist item was found.

 Checking Create Repair Request will add a new repair request with the checklist item's name to the equipment task list.
-Anything entered in the text box underneath will be added to the repair request notes.
+Anything entered in the text box underneath will will display in the repair request notes.
+If a repair request was previously created for the checklist item, and the request is still pending, you will be notified so that a duplicate request is not created.

-Note that creating a repair request is optional.
+Note: creating a repair request is optional.
 You can still type into the text box below if you wish to note down any information about the failed item.

 Back To Top